tomcadene/vanityviewer/README.md

-A versatile 3D model viewer designed for seamless integration into any website.
+A versatile open-source 3D model viewer designed for seamless integration into any website.
 Leveraging the powerful three.js library, this foundation tool enables easy display and interaction with 3D models.
 The viewer is built to be highly compatible across different devices and browsers, ensuring a smooth user experience.

 ## Use cases
 - **Online Store Product Display:** Online retailers can implement the viewer to enhance product listings with 3D models, giving customers a more immersive understanding of product features, leading to increased engagement and conversion rates.